UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 Deactivate an account
 ---------------------

-The app provides the ability to deactivate an Account.
+The app provides the ability to deactivate an :class:`~anvil_consortium_manager.models.Account`.
-When an Account is deactivated, it is removed from all groups on AnVIL but keeps the `GroupAccountMembership` records in the app.
+When an Account is deactivated, it is removed from all groups on AnVIL and all :class:`~anvil_consortium_manager.models.GroupAccountMembership`` records for that Account are deleted.
 After deactivating, it can no longer be added to new groups unless it is reactivated.

 To deactivate an Account, navigate to the Account detail page and click on the "Deactivate account" button.